jesse-peters/ai-self-management/packages/db/README.md

 ## Types

-All types are exported from the main entry point:
+All types are exported from the main entry point.
+Types are auto-generated from the database schema:

 ```typescript
 import type {